In Prototypes are Objects, we saw that you can emulate “mixins” using Object.assign

 getColourRGB

-As we can see, the setColourRGB and getColourRGB methods are enumerated, although the do and undo methods are not.
-This can be a problem with naïve code: we can’t always rewrite all the other code to carefully use .hasOwnProperty.
+methods are not.
+This can be a problem with naïve code: we can’t always rewrite all the other code to carefully use .hasOwnProperty

-One benefit of functional mixins is that we can solve this problem and transparently make mixins behave like class:
+One benefit of functional mixins is that we can solve this problem and transparently make mixins behave like class

 const FunctionalMixin = (behaviour) =>